kyverno/website/content/en/docs/Releases/_index.md

 ## Kyverno v1.4.3
 **Notes**
+Helm - helm upgrade command will be sufficient to upgrade.

+Check more upgrade information at [Upgrading Kyverno](https://kyverno.io/docs/installation/#upgrading-kyverno).
 ### Changed
 ### Bug Fixes
 - Fix policy gets blocked with 1.4.3-rc1 if any/all is defined in match block [(#2388)](https://github.com/kyverno/kyverno/pull/2388)